-- Headache disorders, which are characterised by recurrent headache, are associated with personal and societal burdens of pain, disability, damaged quality of life, and financial cost through taking time off of work due to disability and treatment.
+Recurrent headaches are associated with personal and societal burdens of pain, disability, damaged quality of life, and financial cost through taking time off of work due to disability and treatment.

-Did you know, almost half of the adult population have had a headache at least once within the last year.
+Did you know, almost half of the adult population have had a headache at least once within the last year?

 Symptoms of Headache Disorders

 Headache disorders are categorised into 4 types with the following symptoms:

 This headache is described as pressure or tightness, often like a band around the head, sometimes spreading into or from the neck.

 - The most common type of headache.